Mio, Michigan: Record high temperature

 On July 13, 1936, Mio recorded a daily high temperature of 112 F, which is the highest temperature ever recorded in the state of Michigan.

 Education

+The area school district is Mio-AuSable Schools, which includes all of the CDP.

 Mio-AuSable Schools is a Kindergarten through 12th grade school, with all grades contained in one building.
 Middle school and high school students are enrolled in seven classes each day, and the year routine follows a semester schedule.
 Mio-AuSable currently offers two Advanced Placement (AP) courses, AP Biology and AP Calculus AB.
 The school does not offer any Honors courses, but to make up for the lack of advanced classes, students are encouraged to dual-enroll through Kirtland Community College.
 Sophomores, juniors and seniors can choose to take online classes through the nearby community college, and if the students receive at least a C in a course, they will be granted college credit in that course which may transfer into the university of their choice after high school.

 The high school has about approximately 170 students and 17 teachers, some of which double as middle school teachers.